mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 certainly edit these.

 The default theme is the ["Alaveteli" theme](https://github.com/mysociety/alavetelitheme).
 When you run `rails-post-deploy` (see below), that theme gets installed automatically.

-### newrelic.yml

-This file contains configuration information for the New Relic performance management system.
-By default, monitoring is switched off by the `agent_enabled: false` setting.
-See New Relic's [remote performance analysis](https://github.com/newrelic/rpm) instructions for switching it on for both local and remote analysis.

 ## Deployment